tlmakinen/tlmakinen.github.io/_posts/2022-09-12-cosmicgraphs.md

 <p align="center">
  <img src="/assets/img/cosmographs/gIMNN-diagram-white-background.png" alt="drawing" style="width:100%"/>
       </p>
-  <figcaption align = "left"> <b> Figure 5 </b> - IMNN scheme.
+  <div class = "caption"> <b> Figure 5 </b> - IMNN scheme.
 Cosmic graphs are assembled from Dark Matter simulations, subjected to "survey" noise, and then extracted using graph neural networks to produce global summaries.
-The derivatives and covariance of these summaries are computed to calculate the Fisher information, which we train the networks to maximise.  </figcaption>
+The derivatives and covariance of these summaries are computed to calculate the Fisher information, which we train the networks to maximise.  </div>
 </figure>